Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Meeting with Dan Milroy.md

 Back to motivation
 - Will run into scaling problem with fluxion
 - Fractale project
-	- Multi cluster scheduling, we'll eventually run into a scaling problem with the current fluxion (low throgphout)
+	- Multi cluster scheduling, we'll eventually run into a scaling problem with the current fluxion (low throughout)